Adolfo Constenla Umaña: Career

 From 1988–1989, he was a visiting professor at the State University of New York at Albany.
 In 1995, he became a full member of the Academia Costarricense de la Lengua.

+He advised (as of 2011) 22 degrees, 9 Masters and 12 Licentiate, mostly regarding indigenous languages of Costa Rica and Central America.

-For his work, Constenla received the Aquileo J. Echeverría National Award three times, in 1979, 1998, and 2007).
+For his work, Constenla received the Aquileo J. Echeverría National Award three times, in 1979, 1998, and 2007.
 In addition, he received the Carlos Gagini Award from the Costa Rican Association of Philology and Linguistics in 1984.

-He died from cancer on November 7, 2013 at the age of 65.
+He died from cancer on November 7, 2013, at the age of 65.